apache/spark/docs/configuration.md

   <td>
      Store blocks in different speed storage devices by hierarchy way.<br />
      For example:<br />
-     <code>RAM_DISK 40GB, SSD 20GB</code><br />
+     <code>ram_disk 1GB, ssd 20GB</code><br />
-     It means the fastest storage is RAM_DISK(threshold 40GB), the next level is SSD(threshold 20GB), all the rest are the last level storage.
+     It means the fastest storage is ram_disk (threshold 40GB), the next level is ssd (threshold 20GB), all the rest are the last level storage.
 The threshold means when the device's usable space is less than it, falling into the next level storage.<br />
-     And also, please configure RAM_DISK and SSD location in the local dirs.
-It is easy, just put "RAM_DISK" and "SSD" into the dir string.<br />
+     And also, you need configure ram_disk and ssd location in the local dirs.
+It is easy, just put "ram_disk" and "ssd" into the dir string.<br />
      For example in Standalone, Mesos: <br />
-     <code>spark.local.dir=/mnt/nvm1,/mnt/ssd1,/mnt/ssd2,/mnt/others</code><br />
+     <code>spark.local.dir=/mnt/ram_disk1,/mnt/ssd1,/mnt/ssd2,/mnt/others</code><br />
      In Yarn, refer to the its document to configure yarn.nodemanager.local-dirs<br />
   </td>
 </tr>